civicrm/apachesolr_civiAttachments/README.md

 ## Installation

-Here's a stab quick, dirty, and thoroughly-untested guide:
+Here's a quick, dirty, and thoroughly-untested guide:

 1. Install *AMP, Drupal and CiviCRM (4.5+) as usual.
 (I used civicrm-buildkit, but use whatever process you like.)
 2. Install Java